100

 Rönesans Brings New Life to Dutch Ballast Nedam

-Representing Türkiye's contracting sector internationally, Rönesans Holding acquired Ballast Nedam, a well-established Dutch construction company with a 150-year history, in 2015.
-At the time of acquisition, Ballast Nedam was facing severe financial difficulties and losses from its projects.
-However, strategic management and operational restructuring by Rönesans Holding turned Ballast Nedam profitable within three years.
+In 2015, Rönesans Holding acquired Ballast Nedam, a company with more than 150 years of history in the Netherlands.
+At the time, Ballast Nedam was experiencing financial challenges and project losses.
+Through strategic management and operational restructuring, Rönesans Holding successfully restored Ballast Nedam to profitability within three years.

-As of 2024, Ballast Nedam has reached a project portfolio size of EUR 2.9 billion across infrastructure, superstructure and industrial projects, and generated EUR 1.2 billion in revenue.
-Now accounting for 40% of Rönesans Holding's consolidated turnover, the company has become a key part of the group.
-Through projects such as Rijnkade Arnhem, Ballast Nedam is helping to prevent flooding in the Netherlands, while also addressing the country's annual need for 100,000 homes with modular construction solutions and building land-based wind turbines over water.
+By 2024, Ballast Nedam’s project portfolio had grown to EUR 2.9 billion spanning infrastructure, superstructure and industrial projects, and generated EUR 1.2 billion in revenue.
+The company now accounts for 40% of Rönesans Holding's consolidated turnover and has become an integral part of the group.
+Through projects such as Rijnkade Arnhem, Ballast Nedam is helping to prevent flooding in the Netherlands, while also meeting the country's annual need for 100,000 new homes with modular construction and pioneering the construction of land-based wind turbines over water.

-Ballast Nedam, one of the original developers of Europe's iconic Johan Cruijff Arena, recently renovated the stadium sustainably and is now preparing to expand the European Investment Bank's headquarters in Luxembourg, adding another prominent European landmark to its portfolio.
+Ballast Nedam, one of the original developers of the iconic Johan Cruijff Arena, recently completed a sustainable renovation of the stadium and is now preparing to expand the European Investment Bank's headquarters in Luxembourg, adding yet another prominent landmark to its portfolio.

 Rijnkade_Arnhem_Ronesans Holding.jpg (2.56 MB)